meenalgada142/WaveEye/IR_backtracking/README.md

 This directory contains the WaveEye analysis engine distributed as a pre-compiled binary.

+⚠️ **The binary is not stored in the repository.
+You must download `ir_engine.exe` from the GitHub Releases page and place it in this directory.**

 ## Files

-- `ir_engine.exe` - Complete analysis pipeline (IR building, backtracking, root cause analysis)
+- `ir_engine.exe` – Complete analysis pipeline (IR building, backtracking, root cause analysis)

 ## Usage